choice PHILOSOPHY FOR expeditions

 Choose an expedition that you are interested in and apply for it here.

-Around 60% of the expedition fees go directly towards the project expenses and materials used on the expedition.
-The rest of the cost covers everything involved in putting together an expedition: the two nights’ hotel accommodations on the front and back end of the stay in the village, land transportation, village lodging, meals, security, and Certified Trip Leaders.
+The costs of running the trip include: two nights’ hotel accommodations on the front and back end of the stay in the village, land transportation, village lodging, meals, security, and Certified Trip Leaders.

 Expedition fees range between $2,295 - $2,395 per person, depending on the country.
 This does not include your airfare to/from the country.